JAGFx/ets2-dashboard-skin/doc/BREAKING_CHANGES.md

 - The minimal configuration of the application `config.json`
 - The configuration of the game `config.ets2.json` or `config.ats.json`

-The old config file `config.ets2-dashboard-skin.json` is deprecated and is not used anymore.
+The old config file `config.ets2-dashboard-skin.json` is removed and is not used anymore.

 If you have changes for the following entries, edit `config.json`: